 Florida Documentary Stamp Tax Summary

-The Florida documentary stamp tax is a type of real estate transfer tax.
 When a real estate transaction is made in Florida, some tax is almost always due to cover the costs associated with transferring the property or deed from one person to another.
-The new deed of a real estate transaction, for example, will show the new owner’s name and record that the seller legally transferred ownership of the property to the new owner.
-This tax can apply to a wide variety of properties, including:
+The Florida Documentary Stamp Tax can apply to a wide variety of properties, including:

 - Warranty deeds